 Tactics & Techniques

 The tactics employed by Red Menshen involve embedding implants deep within the telecom infrastructure, targeting operating system kernels rather than relying solely on user-space malware.
-This deep-seated persistence allows them to evade traditional security measures.
-By blending into legitimate hardware services, they can remain undetected for extended periods.
+The new variants of BPFdoor abuse the Berkeley Packet Filter, a legitimate Linux kernel function, allowing them to monitor network traffic without opening visible ports.
+This passive design enables the malware to remain undetected for extended periods, sometimes months or even years.

 Initial access to telecom environments often occurs through exposed edge services, where attackers exploit vulnerabilities in public-facing applications and devices.
 Once inside, they deploy various tools to maintain access and facilitate lateral movement within the network.
-This includes the use of frameworks like CrossC2 and TinyShell, which are tailored for Linux environments and designed for stealth.
+The new BPFdoor variants can tunnel commands through internal systems using ICMP traffic, which is often overlooked by monitoring tools.
+This capability, combined with their support for telecom-native protocols, indicates that these tools were specifically designed for high-value, deep-infrastructure targets.

 Defensive Measures